TABLE OF CONTENTS

 Nonetheless, research has found that even levels below 10 ppm can be harmful to humans which can result in the development of methemoglobinemia (Sattelmacher, 1964; Simon, 1962).
 However, one must also take care to ensure that they do not consume untreated water in wells, which can be contaminated with nitrates due to the effects of manure, fertilizers or even septic tanks (Preboth, 2005).

 While some studies have shown that nitrates above certain levels can affect infants, emerging research has raised significant scientific doubt as to whether there exists a causal link to blue baby syndrome (Avery, 1999; Addiscott and Benjamin, 2006).
-These researchers suggest that the condition ‘blue baby syndrome’ could possibly be caused by several other factors such as gastric upset, protein intolerance as well as heavy metal toxicity.
+These researchers suggest that the condition ‘blue baby syndrome’ could be caused by several other factors such as gastric upset, protein intolerance as well as heavy metal toxicity.
 However, they did denote that, while these factors could be among the prominent factors, they did agree that nitrate may have played a minor role in the development of this condition.

 Notwithstanding, the European Food Safety Authority states that consumer exposure to nitrates and nitrites was well within the safety limits for all population groups.
 However, the Authority did admit that children may be exposed to higher concentrations if their diet mostly comprises foods with nitrates.

-Nitrates and Cancers, particularly Gastric and colorectal cancer
+Nitrates and Cancers, particularly Gastric and Colorectal Cancer

 Cancer is a disease that can arise due to many factors, including environmental and lifestyle.
 However, an increasing number of researchers are finding a causal link between nitrates and the increased risk of cancers particularly gastric and colon (Aarhus University, 2018).
 According to a study by Aarhus University in 2018, colorectal cancer is the third leading cause of cancer worldwide and the 1st in Denmark, which was particularly found to have high amounts of nitrates in their drinking water.
 According to the research, the risk of cancer arises when nitrate is converted to N-nitroso, a carcinogenic compound.

-In the United States, the established maximum contaminant levels of nitrate in water are 10 ppm (EPA, 1991).
-However, while nitrates in vegetables may sometimes be in greater concentration than that of water, research indicates that it is still considered good for human health and beneficial and not harmful as in the case of water contamination (US EPA, 1991).
 This was concurred by Ward et. al, 2005 who stated that the intake of dietary nitrate is less likely to cause an increase in nitrosation compounds due to the presence of nitrosation inhibitors in vegetables such as vitamin C and other antioxidants.
 The ascorbic acid (Vitamin C) reacts with oxygen, by forming dehydroascorbate, thus reducing the amount of nitrites which could be oxidized to nitrates (Honikel, 2008).

-Nonetheless, L’hirondel et. al, (2006) argues that if the nitrate in drinking water is stated to be toxic if greater than 10 ppm, then the nitrates found in certain foods, particularly leafy vegetables which are comparatively higher, would likely be toxic regardless of the presence of ‘so-called’ nitrosation inhibitors.
+Nonetheless, L’hirondel et. al, (2006) argue that if the nitrate in drinking water is stated to be toxic if greater than 10 ppm, then the nitrates found in certain foods, particularly leafy vegetables which are comparatively higher, would likely be toxic regardless of the presence of ‘so-called’ nitrosation inhibitors.

 This argument seems to have been concurred (while not clear) by Dang, Vu et al, (1994) who expounded that the research of Ward et al, (2005), has forgotten that the metabolizing of nitrates in humans starts in the mouth via the salivary gland.
 As such, nitrate would be reduced to nitrites in the mouth and then to nitric oxide and nitrosating compounds, which can react with N-nitroso agents and thus lead to the development of specific cancers, and reproductive issues as well as diabetes.